aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to PPS within C++ Applications" h2="Convert CGM to PPS within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to PPS?</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in engineering and technical applications.
+On the other hand, PPS (PowerPoint Show) is a presentation format used by Microsoft PowerPoint.
+It is used to store slides in a single file.
+Therefore, if you want to use the CGM data in a PowerPoint presentation, you need to convert it to PPS format.

+<h2>How Aspose.Total Helps for CGM to PPS Conversion?</h2>

-Are you a C++ developer looking to add to integrate CGM to PPS conversion feature inside your C++ applications?
-You can do it in two simple steps.
+If you are a C++ developer looking to integrate CGM to PPS conversion feature inside your C++ applications, you can do it in two simple steps.
 You can export CGM to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
 Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPS.
 Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.

+Aspose.PDF for C++ is a powerful PDF manipulation API that enables you to create, read, edit, and convert PDF documents.
+It supports a wide range of features, including the ability to export CGM to PPTX.
+Aspose.Slides for C++ is a powerful presentation API that enables you to create, read, edit, and convert presentations.
+It supports a wide range of features, including the ability to convert PPTX to PPS.

+Aspose.Total for C++ is a suite of APIs that includes Aspose.PDF for C++ and Aspose.Slides for C++.
+It enables you to create, read, edit, and convert documents and presentations.
+It also includes a wide range of features, including the ability to export CGM to PPTX and convert PPTX to PPS.
+With Aspose.Total for C++, you can easily integrate CGM to PPS conversion feature inside your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}